Have you ever heard the old saying "No Foot, No Horse". As corny as that may sound it is more

-and so on in the equine life.
-Can you imagine running a marathon in shoes that were either too small or with uneven heels.
+of life, attitude, and so on in the equine life.
+Can you imagine running a marathon in shoes that were either too small or

-your relationship with your equine.
-The following are some of the questions ask of me on what seems like a daily
+attitude, and your relationship with your equine.
+The following are some of the questions ask of me on what seems

 Why shoe my horse?